Scroll down to meet some of the people who make Hidden Italy Walking Tours happen.

 Sonia and Alfred families have lived in the Val Badia in the heart of the Dolomites for many generations (and Alfred seems to be related to everyone in the valley) and join us for our autumn tour of these beautiful mountains.
 They are very proud of their rich Ladino heritage, which traces its roots back to pre-Roman times (their children speak Ladino at home, attend school conducted in German and Italian and are learning English as a foreign language all before the age of 10!) and are pleased to share their stories and traditions, bringing to life the valleys and villages of their homeland.

-Our second wonderful guide is Francesca.
+Francesca joins us in the Carnia Alps on the first leg of the Trieste and Friuli tour.
 Built like a sparrow, Francesca has the energy and dexterity of a mountain goat.
 With a list of quaifications as long as your arm, including degrees in Geology, Forestry and Environmental studies, she worked for 10 years as a digital cartographer in Udine before having a tree-change and leaving the big smoke to return to the valley she grew up in (20 kilometres from the Austrian border).
 She now dedicate herself to making cheese from the milk produced by her flock of 12 goats and donig a bit of guiding.
 Francesca joins us for the walks in her valley (where we spend four days) sharing her knowledge and enthusiasm as we go.